I met a man online who was a long-distance trucker

 Still remembering years later passion froze

-I know I’ve got a good read when the novel grabs me by the hand on the first page.
-It pulls me line by line refusing to let me go that’s when I know I’m off on an amazing adventure.
+When the novel grabs me by the hand on the first page and pulls me line by line refusing to let me go, that’s when I know I’m off on an amazing adventure.

 I run through the sentences like playing the game Hide and Go Seek anxiously awaiting to feel what’s about to happen next.

 As the characters unfold, I talk to them as if they were my mother, my sister, or my best friend.
 I scold, cry and hug them wrapping my arms around their pain.
 My heart races to the rhythm of each word.
 So hard to put down even for a moment.

 I look up and it’s 2 a.m., and I must go to work in a few hours.
 We will meet again tomorrow, same time, same place.

 - Devil in a Blue Dress by Walter Mosley